elix/rfcs/proposals/0000-tab-components.md

 `TabStripWrapper` defines two properties, `tabAlign` and `tabPosition`, which are wired directly to the corresponding on the inner `TabStrip` instance.
-Additionally, the wrapper reflects the value of those properties as attributes:
+Additionally, the wrapper reflects the value of those properties as `tab-align` and `tab-position` attributes, respectively.

-`tab-align` and `tab-position`, respectively.
+`TabStripWrapper` handles the assignment of ARIA roles necessary to support best practices.
+It assigns a default ARIA role of `tablist` to the component itself and `tabpanel` to each tab panel.

 ## LabeledTabButton